GuiLimaTi/GuiLimaTi/README.md

 # 👨🏻‍💻 Guilherme Lima

-*CS50 Student | Future Data Analyst | Data Science Student*
+*Software & Data Science Student | Mathematics Background | CS50 (Harvard)*

 I am currently transitioning fully into the technology field, building a strong foundation in Computer Science through Harvard’s *CS50 – Introduction to Computer Science*.

 With an academic background in *Mathematics, I bring strong analytical thinking and problem-solving skills to software development.
 In September, I will begin my studies in **Data Science at National College of Ireland (NCI)*, further strengthening my technical and computational expertise.

-My focus is now 100% on programming, algorithms, data, and building a strong GitHub portfolio that reflects my evolution in technology.
+My focus is fully dedicated to programming, algorithms, data analysis, and building scalable solutions.

 This profile documents my journey from fundamentals to advanced software development and data science.